Batch Norm vs Vanishing Gradients

 Page What you will learn

-Module 0: The two functions everything hinges on The sigmoid and the cross-entropy loss, pinned down by measurement: max slope 0.25, the ln 2 baseline, and the p − y gradient.
+Module 0: The two functions everything hinges on The sigmoid and the cross-entropy loss, pinned down by measurement, including the two specific properties every later argument leans on.

 Module 1: The smallest network that can fail The two-moons task, the 2 → [4]×4 → 1 network, and the controls that make the comparison fair.

-Module 2: Watch the gradients vanish Build the backprop-as-a-relay intuition, then measure the per-layer gradient cliff: a factor of ~0.1 per layer.
+Module 2: Watch the gradients vanish Build the backprop-as-a-relay intuition, then measure how much learning signal survives each layer and diagnose what destroys it.

 Module 3: A network that cannot learn The flatlined training run, the brute-force learning-rate rescue, and why brute force stops working at depth 8.